bucs445fall2025/project-team-rocket/sprints/ch9_sprint/sprint_notes.md

 ### Action Items

-- Alex: Build the edit post and edit comment UI components, update the search to work in real-time
+- Alex: Build the edit post and edit comment UI components
-- Vaughn: Fix the security issues (secret key, password validation, rate limiting), write documentation for the fixes
+- Vaughn: Fix the security issues (secret key, password validation), write documentation for the fixes
 - Vishil: Add database indexes, optimize the queries that are running multiple times

 ### Issues and Risks